thisiscarlosgomes/Airflo-ubersicht/README.md

 ### How

 1. Download the index file
-2. Change CITY and API_TOKEN - get one here https://aqicn.org/api/ (Free)
+2. Change CITY and API_TOKEN - get one here https://aqicn.org/api/ (Free).

 #### Telegram for a more "fancy" version